 The Imperial Hotel near Yurakucho Station is a historic hotel that has been accommodating guests since 1890.
 It’s located just next to beautiful Hibiya Park and south of the Imperial Palace gardens, and walking distance from Ginza and Tokyo Station.

-World-class facilities here include a fitness center, saunas, and a pool, plus three traditional tea ceremony rooms open from 10am-4pm for tea and sweets.
-More than a dozen restaurants serve all types of cuisines including, and three different bars are open until late.
+What makes it one of the best luxury Tokyo hotels on the JR Yamanote line is its world-class facilities including a fitness center, saunas, and a pool, plus three traditional tea ceremony rooms open from 10am-4pm for Japanese tea and sweets.
+More than a dozen restaurants serve all types of cuisines and three different bars are open until late.

 Cerulean Tower Tokyu Hotel is located in the heart of Shibuya.
-It is 5-star hotel near the Yamanote line, plus all the action that Tokyo has to offer right at your doorstep.
+It is a gorgeous 5-star Tokyo hotel near the Yamanote line that has all the action that Tokyo has to offer right at your doorstep.
 Shibuya’s famous dog statue, Hachiko, and the Shibuya Crossing are just six minutes away on foot, as is the Shibuya Shopping Gai.

 All rooms are on the 19th floor and above, guaranteeing amazing views from every window.
 Some even have Mt.
 Fuji views!
 Eight different restaurants are available here, serving Japanese, Chinese, and French cuisine.
 At the top floor, guests can enjoy a lounge and jazz club with great views of Shibuya.